INFORMATION ON KITEBOARDING the 520 SLICK in Cocoa Beach (A.K.A. 520 BOAT RAMP, Bicentennial Memorial Park or The Slick)

 Though it can be ridden in any direction, best conditions for "The Slick" is a north wind.
 This direction is straight off-shore which creates an amazing glassy flat water slick.
 This is one of Cocoa Beach's most popular riding and learning spots.
 The water is mostly shallow, except for within the boat channels which are marked with large wooden poles and signs.
 This makes it an ideal place for lessons with watercraft support.
 The bottom is a sand/muck combo and most people prefer to wear booties due to some sharp objects that are scattered.
 There are tons of dolphins, stingrays, and manatees in this area.

 Good Breeze Kiteboarding has been offering kiteboarding lessons and equipment in the Cocoa Beach area since 2007.
 The shallow flat water of the Banana River gives the area an incredible appeal for learning and catching any wind direction.
 They teach with water-craft support with IKO certified instructors.
 The “surf town” vibe of Cocoa Beach is really laid back and friendly.
 Being central in Florida with close proximity to Orlando and Melbourne, makes the area a killer location for a kiteboarding shop and school.
-The retail store is across the street from the main Ron Jon Surf Shop on A1A.
-Located in the Winn-Dixie (Canaveral Plaza) shopping center.
 It is fully stocked so swing by!
+Located just north of the big Ron Jon Surf Shop.
+They also offer Hydrofoil and EFoil Lessons!